 After breakfast, you can easily return by boat or by bus and train to Naples, and then by shuttle bus to the airport.
 An extra night in a Naples hotel can be booked upon request.

-Accommodation is in simple but comfortable country inns, 3-star hotels and agriturismi** as indicated in the itinerary.
+Accommodation is in a simple but comfortable 3-star hotel and agriturismi** as indicated in the itinerary.
+All rooms are private and with ensuite facilities.
 We have carefully hand-picked all places and regularly monitor their quality.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 - Night 1: The first night you’ll stay in a nice, comfortable hotel on Mt.
 Faito, near the stunning ‘Belvedere’, from where you overlook the whole Bay of Naples.

-- Night 2: This night you’ll stay at a nice agriturismo, this time in the hamlet of Santa Maria al Castello, overlooking the bay of Naples, Positano and the whole Amalfi Coast.
+- Night 2: This night you’ll stay at a lovely agriturismo, this time in the hamlet of Santa Maria al Castello, overlooking the bay of Naples, Positano and the whole Amalfi Coast.

 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

 **What is an agriturismo?
 A combination of the words for “agriculture” and “tourism” in Italian — It is a farm-stay, but it’s also much, much more.
 Typically, an agriturismo is an independently-owned farm that the owners have decided to use partially for accommodation purposes in a way similar to English or American bed and breakfasts.
 One of the best parts of staying in a traditional agriturismo?
 The food.
 An Italian agriturismo will usually serve guests food that was prepared from raw materials – vegetables, fruit, eggs, meat, and often wine and olive oil – produced on the farm or from other local merchants.